Neutrino mixing matrix and masses at a particular point of the generalized Fridberg-Lee model: Comparison with experimental data

+Therefore, not only we have obtained all the parameters of the model at the remarkable point D, but also make predictions for neutrino masses, see Eq.\,(\ref{emppp}).
+According to our predictions in Eq.\,(\ref{emppp}), we find that both obtained results related to $m_0>0$ and $m_0<0$ are in agreement with the available experimental data, see Eq.\,(\ref{exp}).

-As mention before $\phi$ is the origin of the Majorana phases which arise from the perturbation.
-We would dispense with the overall phase, $\exp(i\phi)$, therefore we have two phases that appear in the mass eigenvalues shown in Eq.\,(\ref{eparameter3}), {\em i.e.}, $\rho=(i\frac{\phi}{2})$ and $\sigma=\exp[-i(\frac{\pi}{2}-\frac{\phi}{2})]$\footnote[6]{Note that disregarding the overall phase amounts to the following: $Det (U)=1$ \cite{det}, if $\phi=\frac{\pi}{2}$.}.
-For the Dirac neutrinos, these phases can be removed, and for the Majorana neutrinos, these phases remain as Majorana phases and contribute to CP violation.
+Note that as mentioned before, $\phi$ is the origin of the Majorana phases which is generated from the perturbation.
+We could dispense with the overall phase, $e^{i\phi}$.
+Therefore, for $m_0<0$ we would have two phases that emerge in the mass eigenvalues in Eq.\,(\ref{emppp}) which are $\rho=(\frac{\pi}{2}-\frac{\phi}{2})$ and $\sigma=-\frac{\phi}{2}$.
+Whereas, for $m_0>0$ $\rho=\sigma=-\frac{\phi}{2}$.
+For the Dirac neutrinos, these phases can be removed, and for the Majorana neutrinos, these phases remain as Majorana phases and contribute to CP violation in the lepton sector \footnote{All of our model predictions for Dirac and Majorana neutrinos are the same, except Majorana phases in general.} \cite{52}.

+In the following, in the second step, by employing and referring to the obtained values for the Jarlskog parameter which is restricted by $0.027\leq J \leq 0.044$ in \cite{me1}, we find the allowed ranges for $J$ and $\delta$.
+We do this by inserting the experimental data of $\sin \theta_{13}$ in to Eq.\,(\ref{eJJ}) and restricted $J$ in Eq.\,(\ref{eJJ}) to the allowed ranges of it in \cite{me1}.
+Therefore, we obtain the allowed region of $J$ and $\delta$ in our work as follows